 Do Babysitters Have To Report Their Income on Taxes?

-According to the IRS, babysitters do need to report their income when filing their taxes if they earned more than $400 (net income) for their work.
-This income is basically from self-employment so you don’t have to issue a 1099 if you pay a babysitter unless they earned $600 or more.
+According to the IRS, babysitters do need to report their income when filing their taxes if they earned $400 or more (net income) for their work.
+This income is basically from self-employment so you don’t have to issue a 1099 tax form if you pay a babysitter unless they earned $600 or more.

-A babysitter is considered a household employee, and if you paid $2,000 or more in 2017 ($2,100 in 2018) you would have to withhold employment taxes since they would qualify as an employee, unless they are under 18 then there are exceptions to this rule.
+A babysitter is considered a household worker/employee, and if you paid $2,100 or more in 2019 you would have to withhold employment taxes since they would qualify as an employee, unless they are under 18 then there are exceptions to this rule.

 Do Our Babysitters Need to File Taxes?

 Another question that comes up with earning money from side jobs, especially with teenagers (and their parents), is whether or not to file taxes on that income.
 There are some factors you need to consider which can help you find the right solution for your situation.
-The IRS has laid out thresholds for those required to file their taxes.
+The IRS has laid out thresholds for those required to file.

-In general, if you’re a dependent of someone else, you generally need to file taxes if you’ve earned more than $6,350 from your work or you’ve earned over $400 through self-employment, or your investment income is greater than $1,050.
+In general, if you’re a dependent of someone else, you generally need to file if you’ve earned more than $12,200 from your work or you’ve earned net income of $400 or more through self-employment, or your investment income is greater than $1,100.

-If you’re not a dependent and earn $10,400 or more if you’re single and $20,800 or more married filing jointly then you will need to file your taxes.
-While you may not be thrilled with filing taxes, there can be so benefits for you.
-You may be able to get a tax refund from what you had withheld from your day job paychecks.
+If you’re not a dependent and earn $12,200 or more if you’re single and $24,400 or more married filing jointly then you will need to file.
+While you may not be thrilled with filing taxes, there can be some benefits for you.
+You may be able to get a tax refund from what you had withheld from your day job paychecks as well as additional tax benefits.

 How many of you have hired babysitters this year?
 How many of you earn extra money through side jobs like babysitting?

 Don’t worry about knowing these tax rules.
-TurboTax will ask you simple questions and give you the tax deductions and credits you’re eligible for based on your answers.
-If you still have questions, you can connect live via one-way video to a TurboTax Live CPA or Enrolled Agent to get your tax questions answered.
-A TurboTax Live CPA or Enrolled Agent can also review, sign, and file your tax return.
+TurboTax will ask you simple questions and give you the deductions and credits you’re eligible for based on your answers.
+If you still have questions, you can connect live via one-way video to a TurboTax Live CPA or Enrolled Agent, with an average 15 years-experience to get your tax questions answered.
+TurboTax Live CPAs and Enrolled Agents are available in English and Spanish, year-round and can also review, sign, and file your tax return.